ankushgupta05/SISTEC-Kaizen-Skills-Answer/README.md

 10. वह अपने पुराने घर को तोड़कर नया घर बनवाना चाहते हैं।

 11. मुझे डर है कि मैं परीक्षा में अच्छा प्रदर्शन नहीं कर पाऊंगा।

+---

+✅ Current Affairs Showing AI’s Positive Impact (India & Global)

+---

+🇮🇳 In India:

+1. AI in Indian Railways:

+Indian Railways is using AI for track inspection, predictive maintenance, and preventing accidents.

+Example: AI-based Kavach System is being deployed to avoid train collisions.

+2. AI in Agriculture – Kisan e-Mitra:

+AI-powered chatbots like Kisan e-Mitra guide farmers in crop selection, weather alerts, and fertilizer use.

+Helps improve yield and reduce cost.

+3. AI in Healthcare – eSanjeevani:

+Government telemedicine app powered with AI analytics for remote diagnosis and consultations.

+Over 14 crore consultations done with the help of AI-driven systems.

+4. AI in Judicial System – Supreme Court:

+AI tool SUPACE (Supreme Court Portal for Assistance in Court Efficiency) helps judges summarize cases, saving time.

+5. AI in Disaster Management:

+ISRO using AI with satellites to predict floods, cyclones, and crop damage, helping reduce loss of life and property.

+---

+🌍 Globally:

+1. Google’s AI in Healthcare:

+AI models are being used to detect breast cancer from mammograms with better accuracy than human doctors.

+2. Tesla Self-Driving Cars:

+Elon Musk’s Tesla uses AI-based systems to drive cars autonomously, improving road safety.

+3. AI in Ukraine Conflict (Defence + Drones):

+AI-powered drones and surveillance systems are being used for real-time threat detection and border safety.

+4. AI for Climate Change – Microsoft’s AI for Earth:

+AI is used to analyze environmental data and predict climate patterns, helping researchers and governments plan actions.

+5. ChatGPT used in education (USA, UK):

+Universities are using AI to assist students with language learning, coding help, and personalized tutoring.

+---

+🔁 Bonus Counterpoint You Can Say If Someone Criticizes AI:

+“Yes, AI has risks like job loss or bias.
+But every innovation in history — from electricity to the internet — came with risks.
+The solution is ethical AI, human oversight, and reskilling workers.”

+“India has launched a National AI Mission to ensure AI is used responsibly, ethically, and for public good.”

+---

+🔚 Sample Ending Statement You Can Use:

+> “AI is not here to replace humans, but to assist and amplify human potential.
+It’s already saving lives, helping farmers, and making systems more efficient — especially in a country like India where scale is everything.
+The key is to adopt AI responsibly.”

+---

+Would you like me to help you structure your full GD answer (intro – body – conclusion) based on all this?